 To summarize fashion in the eighties, we can say that it was daring, unrestrained, and mostly full of vibrance.
 The fits were usually loose and relaxed.
 Men dauntlessly embodied the fancy trends, such as mohawks, mullets, acid wash jeans, or neon colors, to name a few.

 Majorly, the essence of the decade was trends that were unisex.
-Staples like bomber jackets, sneakers, wayfarers, parachute pants, and converse shoes were worn by both men and women.
+Staples like leather bomber jackets for men, sneakers, wayfarers, parachute pants, and converse shoes were worn by both men and women.

 Just like the flavor of old movies and songs is ethereal, the retro style from the 80s is sensational.
 Contemporary fashion is actually a mixed bag from many of the trends from that decade, plus the classy, minimal styles that came after it.